Sleep Apnea: Symptoms, Causes, and Treatments

 • Children who have enlarged tonsils or adenoids may also get it.

-• Unusual sleeping position of children, like sleeping on their hands and knees.
+• Unusual sleeping positions of children, like sleeping on their hands and knees.

 Causes of sleep apnea